matloff/TidyverseSkeptic/README.md

 conference promotes its product.
 Given this status,
 I had assumed the conference would be free, maybe a small nominal fee.
 As a PBC, RStudio is legally committed to the public good.
+Instead, the fee more evokes "Charge what the traffic will bear" than "public good."

 And as a PBC, and as a commercial entity that dominates a pre-existing open source product, RStudio should take a good, hard, dispassionate